 When that comes into the light the founder can soften their need for control and the system can expand and thrive.

 “I’m famous.
 Now I belong”

-In organisations led by founders who are or become famous, but who also have unmet childhood needs to bond and belong in their family-of-origin, life at work can become complex for them and their employees.
+In organisations led by founders who are or become famous, but who also have unmet childhood needs to be truly recognised and belong in their family-of-origin, life at work can become complex for them and then their employees.

 ✣ If an individual makes an inner decision to become famous it’s often a strong indicator that they are in a family system in which they don’t feel they belong, don’t feel acknowledged or really understood, feel judged or in some other way diminished or marginilised.

 ✣ Fame and celebrity appear to offer safety and belonging as well as the acknowledgment, love and sense of inclusion that’s missing.
 This pattern is often mixed with perfectionism and a drive to maintain the outer image at all costs.

 ✣ If a strong drive to become famous, or more famous, is coupled with the leading of a business system, it can deepen a sense of isolation and increase the fear of experiencing shame.
 Businesses led by individuals who have sought fame to shore up their inner sense of worth are challenging to work with or in.

 ✣ Fame and entreprenuership may often create complex dynamics for employees as organisational roles get confused with family roles and feelings.
 Internal organisational structure, role clarity/authority and culture may be compromised as the founder focuses their attention on the outer world of image and reputation to shore up their need for approval, acceptance and belonging.